 The semi truck driver was cited for a failure to yield while changing lanes.
 KF said it appeared the truck driver did not have adequate room to make the lane change.
 The family of eight was shaken up by the accident, especially KF.
 She was holding the bar that’s above the glove box with her right hand at the time of the collision, causing her significant injuries.

 KF suffered a triangular fibrocartilage complex (TFCC) tear in the accident.
 This cartilage structure is often damaged when a person suffers trauma while bending the wrist backwards.
 Unfortunately for KF, this injury required four separate surgeries and extensive rehab.

-Less than two weeks after the accident in Oregon, KF’s husband contacted Davis Law Group, P.S.
-With his wife in pain and the serious nature of semi truck accidents, KF’s husband made the right decision to contact a law firm with the experience to handle such a case.
+Less than two weeks after the accident in Oregon, KF’s husband contacted the trucking accident lawyers at Davis Law Group, P.S. in Seattle.
+With his wife in pain and the serious nature of semi-truck accidents, KF’s husband made the right decision to contact a law firm with the experience to handle such a case.

 With tens of thousands of dollars in medical bills and rehabilitation costs, KF was looking to get her financial freedom back and hold the negligent parties responsible.